Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Evaluation of CARE via User Studies

 \subsubsection{Conducting Simulated Chats}

 We select a larger set of representative seeker-supporter conversations from 7 Cups, remove any personal identifiers in these conversations, and manually paraphrase and fuse them, to obtain a smaller set of representative chats.
 In total, we devise four representative scenarios, two for each category and their corresponding scripts.
 In each simulated chat, the researchers act as support seekers by sending messages modified from a pre-defined script.
 In detail, for our focused two categories: relationship stress and anxiety, the research team read roughly 30+ conversations from actual chats in 7 Cups.
 Researchers involved in the user study in our team have signed up as volunteer counselors and support seekers and conducted observations with more than 100 cumulative hours of counseling time on the platform.
-This enables us to be well-equipped in interacting with participants while conducting the studies.
+This enables the researchers to be well-equipped to interact with participants while conducting the studies.
 While the prepared scripts help maintain a coherent theme, we also allow for variability in the conversation due to the variability in the peer counselor's responses.
-The scenarios are summarized in Table \ref{tab:mock-scenarios}.
+The scenarios are summarized in Table \ref{tab:mock-scenarios}, and the scripts are provided in Section~\ref{sec:script-mock-chats}.